IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#id">ID</a>!</td>
 <td>

-Unique identifier for the alarm state
+Unique identifier for the alarm state.
+Used in mutations such as AcknowledgeState to perform that function on the alarm state.

 </td>
 </tr>